Have you heard about using doTerra essential oils for the health and wellness of your dogs?

 There are a lot of claims, warning and opinions that will come up on a Google search for this topic, but of course, safety is a primary concern when introducing new things to your pet’s environment.

-Oils – Are They Safe for Dogs?
+Are doTerra Essential Oils Safe for Dogs?

 YES.
 However, not ALL oils are appropriate and safe for your dog, and not all oils are created equal.
 In fact, several essential oils on the market claim to be “100% pure,” when they actually contain substances that are toxic to dogs.

 What to do?
-For safety’s sake, ensure any and all oils you administer to your precious pet are third-party tested for quality and CPTG certified as OK to use.
+For safety’s sake, ensure any and all essential oils you administer to your precious pet are third-party tested for quality and CPTG certified as OK to use.

 What Benefits Can They Bring?

-Essential oils can be great for your dog, especially as part of a well-rounded regimen aimed at relieving stress, aiding digestion, and soothing aches and pains – so they can live a healthier, happier life.
+DoTerra essential oils can be great for your dog, especially as part of a well-rounded regimen aimed at relieving stress, aiding digestion, and soothing aches and pains – so they can live a healthier, happier life.

 - Relaxing & mood-balancing